This post may contain affiliate links. Please read our disclosure for more info.

 - Your muscles are building strength.
 Yoga practice is great for building strength!
 Even basic asana like Trikonasana (Triangle Pose) and Virabhadrasana II (Warrior II) build muscle mass in large, important muscle groups like the quads, glutes, and shoulders.
 Your body is working hard at boosting its muscle to keep you in active poses.

-- You’re not paying attention to the breath.
+- You’re not paying attention to your breath.
 Breath is key in yoga!
 It brings our attention 100% to our bodies.
 This shows us when to go deeper, when to step back, and when to rest totally.
 Being in touch with the breath helps us enter a meditative state and can even release negative emotions (see this article from Yoga Journal for more).

 - In active classes, your heart is getting a workout.
 It works hard in any active class, whether it’s a sweaty one or not.
 That can make us tired (and it can be a good thing, too!).
 Hot classes can make the heart work extra hard.